 English ProgramOur secondary English teachers recognize that the language arts skills of reading, writing, listening, and speaking contribute to the success of all students as self-sufficient and productive citizens.
 We encourage students to

 - enrich their lives and increase their understanding of themselves and others through the broadening study of literature.
-To that end, we have included in our canon literature selections that portray universal and real themes.
+To that end, we have included in our canon literature selections that portray enduring themes as well as contemporary and diverse literature offering varying perspectives.
 Our chief goal is to develop discriminating, sophisticated, and responsible readers and to encourage their lifelong reading habits.

 - view writing and the composing process as a way to generate, organize, and communicate ideas effectively.
 We affirm the teaching of writing as a recursive process that includes a variety of pre-writing techniques, multiple drafts, revision, and editing.
 As a part of this instruction, we encourage peer evaluation so that students can be both authors and editors.
 In addition, we support the use of both teacher-generated and student-generated topics and the inclusion of writing experiences that stimulate creativity as well as critical thinking.
 To validate and encourage students, we subscribe to the use of constructive commentary in the evaluation of writing.